 Pre-Qualification Training

 With respect to pre-qualification training, there tends to be a shortage of local courses offered through George Brown College.
-Although online training options are available, this is not typically preference by the individuals we work with.
+Although online training options are available, this is not typically the preference of the individuals we work with.
 Accordingly, the onus is placed upon other local and provincial agencies to arrange and promote training.
 The Ontario Onsite Wastewater Association (OOWA) is excellent at coordinating and promoting training courses.
 Training could be improved by ensuring that courses are offered at various locations across the province, including rural areas, to ensure equal access to training.
 A role for the administrative authority could be working with other local agencies, such as OOWA or the Ontario Building Officials Association (OBOA) to coordinate training efforts and promotion.
 It would be beneficial if there was one centralized database listing the schedule for all training courses across the province.
 Our office frequently receives calls from individuals inquiring about becoming a qualified sewage system installer and it is difficult to direct the caller to one source of information.
 It would streamline efforts if all training and qualification information was located in a centralized database.

 Recruiting Experienced Building Code Professionals

 As mentioned in the discussion paper, recruitment of Building Officials is challenging.
-The concept of offering provisional licences for practitioners to gain on-the-job experience before attempting the ministry exams and becoming fully qualified would a positive change for this industry and would likely facilitate increased recruitment.
+The concept of offering provisional licences for practitioners to gain on-the-job experience before attempting the ministry exams and becoming fully qualified would be a positive change for this industry and would likely facilitate increased recruitment.
 Having this additional classification of a provisional licence would help to recruit students who are in similar fields of study, but may not have considered a career path as a Building Official.
 However, it would be important to ensure that the Ministry exams continue to apply in order to become fully qualified, whether or not an individual has enrolled in an internship or holds a provisional licence.
 This will help to ensure that there is a consistent understanding of the OBC, roles and responsibilities across the province.

 Using Coordinating Professionals